dorna-robotics/blog/drawing/readme.md

 ```python
 cmds, cmds_length = svg(10).gen('filename.svg', width, length, 0, 0, a, b, cp, scale, velocity, acceleration, jerk, corner)
 ```
 Next you will set the width and length of the image you want in mm.
-This is used to find the ratio of width to length for scaling
+This is used to find the ratio of width to length for scaling.
 ```python
 #set the width and length in milimeters
 width = 200